-When we talk about information security, we don’t just mean protecting the transmissions between your computer and SynoInt systems and platforms.
+When we talk about information security, we don’t just mean protecting the transmissions between your computer and Syno systems and platforms.
 We do far more to help safeguard your information.

-At SynoInt, all data subjects’ trusts are our top and the most important priority.
-So, SynoInt has implemented appropriate technical and organisational controls to protect your personal data and information against unauthorised processing and against accidental loss, damage or destruction.
+At Syno, data subjects’ trust is our top and the most important priority.
+Syno has implemented appropriate technical and organisational controls to protect your personal data and information against unauthorised processing and against accidental loss, damage or destruction.

-Below is information how SynoInt works in the area of security, what security measures have been implemented, what security standards are applicable.
+Below is information relating to how Syno works in the area of security, what security measures have been implemented and what security standards are applicable.

-However, please be sure you’re comfortable with our security measures and this Security policy before using services in SynoInt platforms and systems and accessing your account online.
+However, please be sure you’re comfortable with our security measures and this Security policy before using services in Syno platforms and systems and accessing your account online.

 Syno ensures that network, systems, databases, applications, network components and other computing devices are protected from malicious activity and unauthorised access.

 Syno has implemented the appropriate controls such as anti-virus, firewalls, login control and some intrusion prevention systems.

 Anti-virus software and firewalls on all computer devices, servers and networks are updated in accordance with the software providers’ recommendations and our network provider ensures that access to sensitive data is limited to properly authorised requests.

-All SynoInt data and information are stored on encrypted and licensed servers.
+All Syno data and information are stored on encrypted and licensed servers.